-Most derivative problems reduce to a small set of structures:
+Most derivative problems reduce to one of a few structures:

 • A power, such as x5x^5